-What’s your soul score?
+What’s your Soul score?
 Need to improve?
 Sign up to volunteer with us now!

-C.A.R.E.’s mission is to find good, permanent homes for dogs that were abandoned, relinquished, or never reclaimed.
+C.A.R.E.’s mission is to find good, permanent homes for dogs that were abandoned, relinquished, or never reclaimed dogs.
 C.A.R.E. provides temporary shelter, food, love, and medical care to these foster dogs and puppies until they are placed.
 In order to promote the reduction of pet overpopulation and euthanasia, C.A.R.E. spays or neuters all of its foster dogs.
 Our purpose is to educate the public on pet ownership and responsibility.

 We are Proud Sponsors Of

 His’ is not really a unique story in animal rescue, but he is possibly the sweetest creature I’ve ever encountered – especially after what he’s been through, I’m surprised he still trusts people.
 He’s so innocent that I’m sure he thought he must have been a bad boy and deserved to be punished.
 He has ZERO aggression, and actually adores any type of human interaction.
 He also lacks the ability to frown.
-What I mean is that from the moment he awakens to the time he goes to bed at night, he has the most genuine beaming smile with his perfect white teech which regrew and his big brown eyes are hard to ignore.
+What I mean is that from the moment he wakes to the time he goes to bed at night, he has the most genuine beaming smile with his perfect white teeth which regrew and his big brown eyes are hard to ignore.

-Buddy was found in Whitebluff TN, chained to a tree in the front yard of recently vacated house.
-A neighbor found him with barely enough food and water to sustain him for two days, and a sign nailed to the tree he was chained too “ WE MOVED FREE DOG”
+This guy is Buddy– He is estimated to be between 6 and 8 months old and was picked up by Z.A.R. at the beginning of June 2012.
+His story is sad indeed.
+Buddy was found in Whitebluff, TN, chained to a tree in the front yard of a recently vacated house.
+A neighbor found him with barely enough food and water to sustain him for two days, and a sign nailed to the tree he was chained to “ WE

-The cruelty of human’s is astounding.
-Buddy is mildly malnourished, and needed to be cleaned up a bit as well as being treated for fleas, ticks, and worms.
+MOVED FREE DOG” The cruelty of humans is astounding.
+Buddy was mildly malnourished and needed to be cleaned up a bit as well as treated for fleas, ticks, and worms.
 He also needed to be neutered.
-Currently one of our fosters is caring for him, and building up some weight so that he is healthy and happy when he is adopted to his forever home.
+Currently one of our fosters is caring for him.
+Buddy is such an amazing pup.
+He is full of energy and is an absolute sweetheart.